KayoKake/grid-optimizer/README.md

 pip install ortools
 ```

-Without OR-Tools it still runs, but uses a heuristic only (slightly worse layouts).
+Without OR-Tools it still runs, but uses a heuristic only (worse layouts).

 ## How it works